crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - Some basic experience with JavaScript and JQuery
 - Experience in Web Development with .Net MVC pattern
 - Experience with Winforms or WPF
-- Experience builidng Rest APIs
+- Experience builidng Rest APIs with authentication and authorisation by using JWT
 - Experience about basic user's authentication and authorization
 - Experience creating Background Workers or Windows Services
-- Familiarity or Understanding about a number of development patterns
+- The familiarity or understanding about a number of development patterns can be handy but not absolutely necessary.
 - Experience with API documentation with Swagger
 - Experience with most common API development tools like Postman
 - A good level in SQL, particularly with MS SQL Server

-#### Extended skillset
+#### Frontend skillset
 - User Experience (UX) expertise
 - Graphic Design

+#### Other Skills
 - Machine Learning with TensorFlow

 ### Coding Rules
-- We code on Visual Studio (2019/2020)
+1. We use Visual Studio (2019/2020).
-- We code in C# on .Net Core
+2. We code in C# on .Net Core 3.x and NET 5.
-- We are commited to implment the SOLID principles... what it means?
+3. We are commited to implment the SOLID principles.
+4. Use development patterns only when is absolutely necessary.
+Keep it simple.
+5. Use camel notation for variable names.
+6. Use Pascal notation for class names.
+7. Implement a clear separation of functionalities in your projects, using external classes.
+8. Take into account the reusability concept in your code.
+9. If you implement a new math function, share it with other developers by placing it in the project's "Maths" library.
+10. Sufficiently document your code by adding comments where necessary.
+11. Produce unit tests if you can do it.
+12. Be wise at naming functions, classes, variables, data entities and API endpoints (That is the best development pattern ever).
-- We want all the projects having the same structure and naming convention.
+13. We want all the projects having the same structure and naming convention.
-- We Use the namespace and class name as naming convention for the system projects.
+14. We Use the namespace and class name as naming convention for the system projects.
+15. Add a README.md file to your project explaining what is does and how it does (with code samples)

 ## How Can I Contribute?
 You can contribute in several ways: